Archos Generation 4: 404 Camcorder

 A variation of the standard 404, adding a 1.3 MP camera on the back to take stills images and video recordings.
 It also includes all the features of the standard 404.
 While it is the only one of the series to have the camera built-in, the other players can use the "helmet cam" accessory for similar operation.
 It is the follow-up of the Gmini 402 Camcorder.

 Portable Audio

 204

 The device has 20 GB of storage.
 It supports no video playback.
 The display is an OLED type with 1.8" and a color depth of 3x6 bit.
-Other features are the same as for the Archos Gmini XS 202 that comes with a 2" gray scale display.
+Other features are the same as for the Archos Gmini XS 202 that comes with a 2" grayscale display.

 104

 A 1" 4 or 6 GB hard drive player for music and photos without video playback.

 GPL code release

 In order to comply with the Linux license (the GPL), the source code for some of the firmware in the 4th Generation players has been released.